MicrosoftDocs/edge-developer/microsoft-edge/develop-for-microsoft-edge.md

 <!-- ====================================================================== -->
 ## Zoom an image in the docs

-To see details of a screenshot or diagram, right-click the image, and then select **Open image in new tab**.
-Close the image tab to return to the article.
+To see details of a screenshot or diagram:

+1. Right-click the image, and then select **Open image in new tab**.

+1. Close the image tab to return to the article.

 <!-- ====================================================================== -->